shopsys/shopsys/docs/frontend/page-layout-design.md

 Inside every `web__line` there should be `web__container` - it has set `web-width` and makes web content centered in div with `web-width` width.

 ### Weblines
-`web__main` is devided to rows.
+`web__main` is divided to rows.
 We call this rows as `web__lines`.
 If you use design without left panel you can see on homepage these weblines:
 - slider
 - popular categories
 - special offers